jake-knerr/jakes-dictionary/src/dictionary.md

 a problem that is difficult to solve because of incomplete, contradictory, and changing requirements that are often difficult to recognize.

 Solving one aspect of a wicked problem may create other problems.

+#### Wide Column Databases, Wide Column Stores

+a database that uses tables, rows, and columns but the names and format of the columns can vary from row to row in the same table.

+This schema-agnostic approach allows for data to be spread across multiple servers.

 #### WISDOM